fastmover/PyXLS2PO/README.md

 This Python script takes an XLS file and converts it to a PO file (for multilingual sites)

 I was given an XLS file and told to make a PO file out of this for a Multilingual Drupal website.
-The other soltuions i found were hard to use and/or didn't work right.
-I came up with my own script for this method and have posted it here in hopes that someone who may need it, will find it.
+The other solutions i found were hard to use, and/or didn't work right.
+I came up with my own script for this method.

 The XLS file I used had 3 columns: Comments | English Translation | French Translation